 There are two panels on your TalentVine portal.
 As an individual, you will have an individual agent profile where you manage your own work.
 However, there is also an Administration panel with extra functionality for the admin users of each agency.

 N.B.
 There can be one admin user per agency.

 There are two reasons we created the admin panel.

 Firstly, the admin panel will collate data from all the agents assigned to that agency on the dashboard.
 This means that as the admin user you can monitor your whole agency performance on TalentVine.
 This includes details from total revenue to individual consultant ratings.

-Secondly, we have found previously that agencies would have one user that would bid on behalf of their agency because they have existing ratings/metrics, but when selected by the employer, the employer was not working with the person that placed the bid.
+Secondly, we want the person who has placed a bit to be the most relevant recruiter for employers.
+Previously, we have found the case where one user bid on behalf of their agency because they have existing ratings/metrics, but when selected by the employer, the employer was not working with the same person that placed the bid.
 This goes against what we are trying to achieve at TalentVine.
-We want the person bidding on a role to be the person that will end up working on it and we want that person to be the most relevant recruiter.
+We want the person bidding on a role to be the person that will end up working on.

 To help achieve this, we have added several admin functionalities, these include:

 Invite a recruiter to bid on a role